Akhil-Anupoju/Credit-Card-Financial-Dashboard/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Thank you to the contributors and the Power BI community for their resources and support.

 ## Contact
-For inquiries, please reach out to [your-email@example.com].
+For inquiries, please reach out to [anupojuakhil@gmail.com].